 After the Turkish War of Independence, the efforts were concentrated on building up a new capital, Ankara.
 In the new republic, Istanbul regained importance after 1950’s.
 Buildings representing the First and Second National Styles; works of Turkish architects, Vedat Tek, Architect Kemalettin, Sedad Hakki Eldem, Emin Onat, Arif Hikmet Koyuncu; and the works of foreign architects Bruno Taut, SOM, and August Perret constitute the highlights of this period.
 Moreover, projects related to the rehabilitation of historic urban environments and the adaptive reuse of historic buildings constitute excellent case studies for discussing the emerging themes in the field of historic preservation such as the protection of minority heritage sites, prevention of gentrification, and issues of social equity.

-is a three week summer school on Istanbul’s interior spaces offered in the summer of 2009.
+This three week summer school on Istanbul’s interior spaces has been offered since the summer of 2009.
 It focuses on the analysis and the interpretation of the rich and diverse spatial heritage of a multi-cultural city.
-Istanbul is the cultural capital of Europe and it boasts a variety of world-renowned buildings with masterly designed and meticulously crafted interior spaces.
+Istanbul is the cultural capital of Europe and boasts a variety of world-renowned buildings with masterly designed and meticulously crafted interior spaces.
 Its unique urban fabric offers possibilities for studying the relationship between interiors and overall building mass and envelope.

-The lecture sessions will be conducted at Bahçeşehir University, which is located at the heart of the city, on the European side of the Bosphorus.
-Lectures will be followed by site visits for on-the-spot teaching for contextualizing the material being taught in class.
-The location of the campus offers gorgeous views of the Bosphorus and the Seraglio, and provides easy access to many Ottoman Palaces, cultural centers and major exhibition centers.
+The lecture sessions will be conducted at Bahçeşehir University, which is located in the heart of the city on the European side of the Bosphorus.
+The campus location offers gorgeous views of the Bosphorus and Imperial palaces and provides easy access to many Ottoman Palaces, cultural centers, and major exhibition centers.
+Lectures will be followed by site visits contextualizing the material being taught in the class.

 INT-IST 3001 – SACRED INTERIORS